Turro75/stm32lazarustemplate/README.md

   before to say "Shame!!!" consider that this helps a lot to port tons of library (as I did with ssd1306 graphic lcd)
 this is the base for all my new project based on this microcontroller under lazarus/freepascal

-THIS IS NOT YET FINISHED, I'M A HOBBYIST PROGRAMMER SO DON'T EXPECT HIGH QUALITY INDUSTRIAL GRADE CODE To Do:
+THIS IS NOT YET FINISHED, I'M A HOBBYIST PROGRAMMER SO DON'T EXPECT HIGH QUALITY INDUSTRIAL GRADE CODE.

+To Do:
 - write down a tutorial/howto
 - menu manager